-The practice of contemporary architecture has to face considerable changes to adapt to the new global conditions.
-Our team is placed in two distant localities, Kortrijk and Tokyo, an architecture practice, and an architecture research lab.
-Though architecture is our common ground, and tool of communication, we are deeply motivated and interested in making places for this generation of unlimited diversity, connectiveness and relations.
+The practice of contemporary architecture is faced by incisive changes and has to adapt to new global conditions.
+Our team is placed in two distant localities, Kortrijk and Tokyo, an architecture practice and an architectural research lab.
+With architecture as our common ground and tool of communication, we are deeply motivated and interested in making places for this generation of unlimited diversity, connections and relations.

-Not afraid to experiment, or of unprecedented projects, the city opened her grounds to the innovations and sensibilities of internationaly acclaimed designers, architects, landscape designers, engineers and more.
-Putting her trust in their competences to not only dress up the city but to participate actively in the making of Kortrijk as desirable place where people are free to their thing: live, work, do business, visit, spend time, etc.
+Not afraid of experimenting and unprecedented projects, the city opened its grounds to the innovations and sensitivities of internationally acclaimed designers, architects, landscape architects, engineers and more.
+Putting its trust in their competences to not only embellish the city but to participate actively in making Kortrijk an attractive city where people are free to do their thing: live, work, do business, visit, spend time, etc.

-Situated at the cross-point of a green axis along the Leie and an axis of historical monuments, the Broelkant site needs to respond to the flows passing around.
-To benefit from the surrounding animation that these elements attract, we imagine the Broelkant site as a public space linking those various attraction points.
+Situated at the cross-point of a green axis along the Leie river and an axis of historical monuments, the Broelkant site needs to respond to the flows passing around it.

-Aside from the proximity to important landmark points of the city we believe that to activate a housing project of such scale, the call for interpenetration with the public sphere is important to the liveliness of the design.
+Aside from the proximity to important historic landmarks of the city we believe that to activate a housing project of this scale, the call for interconnectedness with the public realm is important to the liveliness of the design.

-At the scale of a city bloc we observed anotherfacet of Kortrijk’s urban porosity: the accessibility to the heart of the block and the value of its semiprivate spaces.
+At the scale of a city block, we observed another facet of Kortrijk’s urban porosity: the accessibility to the heart of the block and the value of its semiprivate spaces.